KCTCS Assessment and Placement Policy | KCTCS

 ESL Level 1 EPT 305 FYE corequisite with RDG 1006, or ESL 010 ESL 090 ESL 011

-Refer to Skills U or Pre-Enrollment Interventions
+ESL Level 0 EPT 0-295 Refer to Skills U or Pre-Enrollment Interventions

-ESL PLACEMENT LEVELS at Jefferson Community & Technical College
+ESL Placement Levels at Jefferson Community & Technical College

 ESL Placement Level ACT MEPT Reading Writing Grammar